CGN crop collections

 CGN grain legumes collection

-The collection consists of nearly 1800 accessions of Pisum, Vicia and Lupinus.
-The material originated mainly from the former Foundation for Agricultural Plant Breeding (SVP), although some accessions of the horticultural peas were received from the former Institute for Horticultural Plant Breeding (IVT).
+The collection consists of around 2000 accessions of pea, faba bean, bean and lupin.
+The material was formed with material that mainly originated from the former Foundation for Agricultural Plant Breeding (SVP), and a small part of the accessions from the former Institute for Horticultural Plant Breeding (IVT).
+The collections have subsequently been enlarged with material from the Centre for Plant Breeding and Reproduction Research (CPRO-DLO).

 CGN leafy vegetables collection